 Demand for facilities can be estimated using available participation data and modelling of field or court capacity required to service that participation.
-Otium Planning Group have developed a Demand Analysis Model based on participation data and a set of assumptions for facility/ field capacity, utilisation rates and a mix of lit and unlit fields.
+Otium Planning Group have developed a Demand Analysis Model based on participation data and a set of

 Analysis was undertaken in order to understand the impact of the additional population estimated for Campbelltown City by 2036.
 Based on the estimated 2036 Campbelltown City populations of 342,458 and a total growth of 191,288 people from 2011, the table below summaries the estimated additional participants and subsequent demand for new sport and recreation land.